Norm convergence of confined fermionic systems at zero temperature: Introduction

 Recently, Fournais, Lewin and Solovej \cite[Theorem 1.2]{Fournais2018} have studied this problem in great generality.
 In our context, their most notable result is the fact that convergence holds in a weak sense, even without requiring the uniqueness of the minimizers.
 More precisely, it is shown that there exits a probabilty measure $\mathscr P $ over the set $\mathcal M $ of all minimizers of the Thomas-Fermi functional, such that the following limit holds (up to the extraction of a subsequence)

 for all test functions $\vp$ with bounded first derivatives.
 Their main ingredient is a fermionic version of the de Finetti--Hewitt--Savage theorem for classical measures--see their Theorem 2.7.
-Let us note that their results also include convergence for Husimi measures (in a stronger mode of convergence), as well as for higher-order density matrices, and additional analysis in the unconfined case (\textit{i.e} where some particles may be lost in the limit).
+Let us note that their results also include convergence for Husimi measures (in a stronger mode of convergence), as well as for higher-order density matrices, and additional analysis in the unconfined case ({i.e} where some particles may be lost in the limit).

-In a very similar spirit, the case of \textit{positive} temperature has been considered by Lewin, Madsen and Triay in \cite{Lewin2019}.
+The work of \cite{Fournais2018} motivated later studies on the semi-classical limit of similar fermionic systems.
+For instance, the case of \textit{positive} temperature has been considered by Lewin, Madsen and Triay in \cite{Lewin2019}.
 Most notably, strong convergence in $L^1$ is proven for Husimi measures, and analogous weak convergence results are proven for Wigner functions and higher-order density matrices.
 Here, the additional assumption of minimizers being unique is made.
-Three-dimensional systems in the presence of a homogeneous magnetic fields were later studied by Fournais and Madsen \cite{SorenMadsen20} where various scalings for the strength of the magnetic field are considered.
+Three-dimensional systems in the presence of a homogeneous magnetic fields were studied by Fournais and Madsen \cite{SorenMadsen20} where various scalings for the strength of the magnetic field are considered.
+Girardot and Rougerie \cite{GirardotRougerie2021} have also analyzed the semi-classical limit of fermionic anyons.
 Here, analogous results on the weak convergence of states is proven for $k$-particle Husimi measures.
 Finally, let us mention that the study of convergence of states of large quantum-mechanical systems in the style presented above was first analyzed for bosons.
 See {e.g.} the work of Lewin, Nam and Rougerie \cite{LewinNamRougerie14}.